mannycolon/toDo-Assistant/README.md

 Features
 ---
-- Ability to add, edit, remove or complete a to-do item.

-- **Persistence:**  The list/s will be saved locally in the file system therefore if the user closes and re-opens the application,

-- Due dates for items

-- Categorizing items

-- Ability to nest to-do items

 - Multi-user.

+- Categorizing to-do lists.

+- Add, edit, remove or complete a to-do item.

+- Data persistence (Data is saved locally in the file system in a json file).

+- Due dates for items (Not yet supported)

+- Categorizing items (Not yet supported)

+- Ability to nest to-do items (Not yet supported)

-APPLICATION ARCHITECTURE: Flux
+Application Architecture: Flux
 ---
 **Overview**
 Flux is the application architecture that Facebook uses for building client-side web applications.
 It complements React's composable view components by utilizing a unidirectional data flow.
 It's more of a pattern rather than a formal framework, and you can start using Flux immediately without a lot of new code.
 Read more at [Link](https://facebook.github.io/flux/ "Flux Homepage")